 Injuries to Mothers

 Medical negligence can also harm mothers.
-Although maternal death rates in the United States are low compared to most of the world, about in delivery and thousands more suffer injuries.
+Although maternal death rates in the United States are low compared to most of the world, about 700 women die each year in delivery and thousands more suffer injuries.
 Common injuries to birth mothers include:

 - Vaginal tears

 - Ruptured uterus

 - Nerve damage